 Location: the end of McMyn Road near the corner of 190a Street

-Humane Solutions begins work on July 27th
+Humane Solutions completed work on this project.

 - Protection of selected trees with heavy-duty wire mesh to prevent beavers from chewing trees